 Digital rights management (DRM) refers to the tools, standards and systems that are used to protect and monetize intellectual property and copyrighted materials from misuse or theft in the digital sphere, including Internet Protocol (IP) video pay-TV services transmitted over the internet.

 To bolster key encryption, business rules were added that define when and how the keys can be used.
-The enforcement of those rules on the client devices that were used to consume the content came next and with it arrived digital rights management (DRM).
+Next came the enforcement of those rules on the client devices that were used to consume the content, and with it arrived digital rights management (DRM).

 DRM consists of two main logical components: 1) data protection, and 2) data governance.
-Encryption technologies are generally used to provide data (content) protection, while trust management and policy management technologies are used to allow protected information to be distributed and used by trusted entities.
+Data (content) protection is generally achieved through encryption technologies such as a particular DRM encryption, while trust management and policy management technologies are used to allow protected information to be distributed and used by trusted entities.
 This includes DRM license management performed by a DRM license server.

 The components of a DRM ecosystem work together and borrow from the basic principles of computer security: